panoptes.pocs.mount package

 indicating success

-Sends a query to the mount and returns response.
+Send a command to the mount and return the response.

 Examples